Towns are turning to solar power despite LePage’s opposition to renewable energy

 Maine communities are hot on solar energy.
-There are two dozen municipal solar project around the state and the number is growing quickly.
+There are two dozen municipal solar projects around the state, and the number is growing quickly.
 Solar installations are being built on closed landfills, on rooftops and in fields.

 Communities are increasingly turning to solar to save money, and to reduce pollution from energy production, a big contributor to climate change.